d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 Get-D365LcsAssetFile -FileType SoftwareDeployablePackage -AssetId "500dd860-eacf-4e04-9f18-f9c8fe1d8e03"
 ```

-This will list all Software Deployable Packages, that matches the "500dd860-eacf-4e04-9f18-f9c8fe1d8e03" search pattern in the AssetId.
+This will list all Software Deployable Packages in the shared asset library that match the "500dd860-eacf-4e04-9f18-f9c8fe1d8e03" search pattern in the asset id.
 It will search for SoftwareDeployablePackage by using the FileType parameter.
 It will filter the output to match the AssetId "500dd860-eacf-4e04-9f18-f9c8fe1d8e03" search pattern.